 Here are a few research-proven supplements:

-Vitamin D: One of the latest “superfoods” to emerge, Vitamin D is a super vitamin that functions more like a hormone.
-It can boost testosterone and other anabolic hormones, while also helping to boost your immune system, insulin sensitivity and fat loss.
+Vitamin D: One of the latest “superfoods” to emerge, Vitamin D is a super vitamin that functions more like a hormone, capable of boosting testosterone and other anabolic hormones, while also helping to boost your immune system, insulin sensitivity and fat loss ability.

 Glutamine: When we train, around 70-90% of our body’s glutamine stores are depleted.
 It plays an important role in recovery, along with feeding your gut and supporting your immune system.

 Vitamin C: A well-known vitamin for fighting off the common cold and flu.
-Despite popular belief, it is not as powerful as garlic; however, it can help you recover faster when you are already run down or ill.
+Contrary to popular belief, it is not as powerful as garlic; however, it can help you recover faster when you are already run down or ill.

 Zinc: A vital mineral with over 200 chemical reactions within the body, zinc can help boost your testosterone and support your immune system.

-If you want advice from UP's world-leading personal trainers on how to optimise your diet, training and lifestyle to get in truly incredible shape, simply click on the enquiry form below and tell us your goals…
+If you want advice from UP’s world-leading personal trainers on how to optimise your diet, training and lifestyle to get in truly incredible shape, use the enquiry form below…

 - Be a Personal Trainer 25